DevCloudFE/ng-devui/devui/upload/doc/api-en.md

 `fileUploaders`: array of the FileUploader type.
 FileUploader contains the send() and cancel() methods.

-`UploadStatus`: upload status, which can be preLoad = 0,uploading,uploaded,failed'.
+`UploadStatus`: upload status, which can be preLoad, uploading, uploaded, failed'.

 `deleteFile`: transfer the file to be deleted.